Many organizations understand the power of data analytics, but don’t know where to begin

 We’ve all heard the phrase “data is the new oil” to describe the exponential growth of big data platforms and analytics as key mechanisms of digital transformation.
 For many organizations, the importance of becoming data-literate — capable of communicating data and analytics in ways that spur innovation, enhance customer experience, increase revenue, and fulfill the more traditional role of risk mitigation — has become a fundamental business asset.

-As of 2018, more than 50 percent companies are using big data analytics in their business, which shows a tremendous growth as compared to 2015, when the number was only 17 percent.
+As of 2018, more than 50 percent of companies are using big data analytics in their business, which shows a tremendous growth as compared to 2015, when the number was only 17 percent.
 And yet, according to a recent Gartner report, nearly 90 percent of organizations have low business intelligence (BI) and analytics maturity.
 For businesses that want to optimize their data and accelerate deployment of emerging technologies (e.g., artificial intelligence, machine learning, Internet of Things, natural language processing), this is a big hurdle to overcome.

 Nearly 90 percent of organizations have low business intelligence and analytics maturity. — Gartner

 Gartner found that organizations relying on spreadsheets, gut instinct, or standalone analytics projects are more likely to exhibit the following characteristics: primitive or aging IT infrastructure; limited collaboration between IT and business users; data rarely linked to a clearly improved business outcome; BI functionality mainly based on reporting; and bottlenecks caused by the central IT team handling content authoring and data model preparation.

 There are many benefits to becoming a more data-informed business, such as gaining a deeper understanding of the customer journey, discovering new cost-saving measures, developing new products and services, becoming more agile and better able to forecast or respond to changing markets/conditions, better detecting anomalies that could predict and prevent risks or costly maintenance—the list goes on.